Das Wunder der Heliane: Act 1

-The cruel Ruler exercises his power over the land.
-The Ruler suffers because he is unable to win the love of his wife Heliane.
-Since he is unhappy, he will not tolerate his subjects living in happiness.
-A young Stranger had recently arrived in the land and was bringing the people joy; as a result, he was arrested and sentenced to death.
-He will be executed at sunrise.
+The cruel Ruler exercises his power over the land, but suffers because he is unable to win the love of his wife Heliane.
+Since he is unhappy, he will not tolerate that his subjects live in happiness.
+A young Stranger has recently arrived in the land and is bringing the people joy; as a result, he was arrested, sentenced to death, and will be executed at sunrise.
 The Ruler visits him in order to learn the reason for his actions.
 The Stranger pleads for mercy but the Ruler is firm on his death.
-However, he agrees to allow the Stranger to remain unchained this last night of his life.
+However, he agrees to allow him to remain unchained this last night of his life.
 When her husband has left, Heliane comes to the cell to comfort the Stranger.
-As she speaks to the Stranger and realizes his goodness, her feelings of pity and sadness turn to love.
+As she speaks to him and realizes his goodness, her feelings of pity and sadness turn to love.

 The Stranger tells Heliane how beautiful she is and she reveals to him her long golden hair.
 She then exposes her bare feet and then, finally, stands completely naked before him.
-The Stranger asks Heliane to give herself to him on his last night of life, but she refuses and goes to the chapel to pray for the Stranger.
+He asks Heliane to give herself to him on his last night of life, but she refuses and goes to the chapel to pray for the Stranger.
 The Ruler returns to the cell, proposing that if the Stranger can teach Heliane to love the Ruler then he will spare his life and concede Heliane to him.
 Heliane returns, still naked.
 She is shocked to meet her husband in the cell.
 In anger, he orders the Stranger's death and Heliane's trial.